ARTICLE 1 –THE AGREEMENT

 ARTICLE 2 – OBJECTIVES OF THE PROGRAMME

-3. From among all Proposals submitted to Stream 1) and Stream 2), ECMWF has the right, but no obligation, to select five or less Proposals in respect of Stream 1) and Stream 2).
+2. From among all Proposals submitted to Stream 1) and Stream 2), ECMWF has the right, but no obligation, to select ten or less Proposals.
 If a Proposal is selected, its author will create the software or technology described in the proposal.
-If the challenge for which the Proposal includes the requirement of cloud processing services, its author will be eligible to apply for cloud credits solely for the purpose of implementing the Proposal either from Amazon Web Services under the Amazon Sustainability Data Initiative or the European Union’s Copernicus DIAS reference service WekEO, each subject to its own terms and conditions.
-Upon acceptance of the complete software or technology, along with the necessary documentations (jointly referred to as “Deliverables”) by ECMWF, ECMWF agrees to pay a one-off payment of GBP 5,000 (“Stipend”) for each of the accepted Deliverables.
+If the challenge for which the Proposal included the requirement of cloud processing services, its author will be eligible to apply for cloud credits either from the European Weather Cloud implemented by ECMWF and EUMETSAT or the European Union’s Copernicus DIAS reference service WEkEO.
+Upon acceptance of the complete software or technology, along with the necessary documentations (jointly referred to as “Deliverables”) by ECMWF, ECMWF agrees to pay a one-off payment of 5,000 GBP (“Stipend”) for each of the ten Deliverables.

 ARTICLE 3 – PARTICIPATION